Recruitment, apprenticeships and training

 Advice

-- Form for the Future supports businesses to work with local schools and colleges to offer work experience and mentoring to school students.
+• Form the Future supports businesses to work with local schools and colleges to offer work experience and mentoring to school students.

 Providers

-- Anglia Ruskin University can help you find second/third year undergraduates in a number of business disciplines, as well as science and technology, for up to a year.
-They also run KEEP+, which allows SMEs to have a subsidised intern for 12 weeks.
+• Anglia Ruskin University can help you find second/third year undergraduates in a number of business disciplines, as well as science and technology, for up to a year.

 In addition to the mainstream online jobs boards, agencies and local papers, there are alternative ways of recruiting staff.